Mac-lp3/ufree/README.md

 * ~~services should return a fully populated request object~~
 * ~~finish AttendeeService~~
 * ~~test AttendeeService~~
+* ~~add rest of attendee methods to API~~
+* decide if all attendees will be unique.
+  * how will multiple events work?
 * design availability mechanism,
   * new service?
   * integrate with attendee service?
 * availability validator w/ year mechanism
 * find way to test provider in production
 * investigate __import__ vs importlib in DAOs
-* create attendee and availability service
-  * CRUD methods that accept raw HTTP request
-* add rest of attendee methods to API
 * Script to test DB load/save queries
 * tabs to spaces